-You may also be able to father a child through in vitro fertilization by using frozen sperm retrieved during your vasectomy reversal.
-If you didn't have sperm frozen or your frozen sperm aren't viable, in vitro fertilization may still be possible using sperm retrieved directly from your testicle with a needle.
+You may also be able to father a child through in vitro fertilization by using frozen sperm retrieved during a semen analysis during your vasectomy reversal.
+If you didn't have sperm frozen or you do not have any sperm in your ejaculate, in vitro fertilization may still be possible using sperm retrieved directly from your testicle or epididymis.

 - Wein AJ, et al. Campbell-Walsh Urology.
 10th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.mdconsult.com/das/book/body/208746819-6/0/1445/0.html.
 Accessed Dec.
 6, 2012.

 - Practice Committee of the American Society for Reproductive Medicine.
 Vasectomy reversal.
 Fertility and Sterility.
 2008;90(suppl):S78.

 - Vasectomy reversal.
 Urology Care Foundation of the American Urological Association. http://www.urologyhealth.org/urology/index.cfm?article=54.
 Accessed Dec.
 13, 2012.